Transition Projects - why don't they deliver the benefits?

-Recently, I’ve been seeing more and more requests to assist with transition projects, resulting in Quantum Plus advisors taking on the role of Quality Assurance (QA) Manager.
-“A QA Manager on a transition project?”
-I hear you question, but let me explain further.
+Recently, we have seen more and more requests to assist with transition projects particularly around managing the change for the customer but also about ensuring the quality of the Supplier delivery and ensuring that the transition delivers a robust firm foundation for delivery.
 As with anything handed over to a third party and not checked for quality, without a QA Manager continuously monitoring the transition process, it leaves the project susceptible to overrun, for costs to increase and the possibility that the transition will not deliver the benefits that were initially expected.

-Getting the transition right is important as it sets the scene for the duration of your contract with your supplier; if the ‘engagement’ goes badly, what hope is there for the ‘marriage’?
+Getting the transition right is important as it sets the scene for the duration of your contract with your supplier; if the ‘engagement’ goes badly, what hope is there for the long term relationship.

-A Quantum Plus client had the foresight to realise the need for a QA Manager when he decided to transition IT infrastructure to a major supplier.
-He made this decision as previous transitions had led to all the above mentioned issues.
+As an example, a Quantum Plus client had the foresight to realise the need for a QA Manager when he decided to transition IT infrastructure to a major supplier.
+They made this decision as previous transitions had led to a number of issues impacting the business case of the outsourcing agreement.
 Although most feel the main responsibilities of transition lie with the supplier, this particular client believed the additional cost would be a worthwhile investment – a belief that has most definitely paid off.

 Using Quantum Plus’s QA methodology, my first step was to engage with the client’s supplier to show how the additional QA step would benefit them, as well as the client, by ensuring an independent view on the transition activities and deliverables.